Man City's clash at Everton postponed due to multiple Covid-19 cases - RFI

 Aston Villa's clash with Newcastle earlier this month was called off due to an outbreak at Newcastle's training ground.

+The Premier League insisted the protocols put in place are still stringent enough to prevent another shutdown.

+"The Premier League continues to have full confidence in its protocols and rules, and the way in which all clubs are implementing them," the league added in its statement.

-City manager Pep Guardiola's mother died of coronavirus earlier this year and speaking after Saturday's 2-0 win over Newcastle, he said the health of his players must take priority.
+Guardiola's mother died of coronavirus earlier this year and speaking after Saturday's 2-0 win over Newcastle, the City manager said the health of his players must take priority.

 "What we want is that Gabriel and Kyle don't get worse and can be asymptomatic and pass this 8-10 days without tough symptoms," said Guardiola.